|

 3. Check your bill for a service charge

 Some restaurants, especially high-end ones or in super touristy areas, will add in a service charge.
 If it is there, there is no need to tip unless they just crushed the service.
-Tipping at that point is at your discretion.
+At that point, it is at your discretion.

 4. It isn’t customary to tip nor is it compulsory

-If someone didn’t provide good service, you don’t have to leave a good tip.
+If someone doesn’t provide good service, you don’t have to leave a good tip.
 While it is often expected from foreigners, it isn’t mandatory.

 5. Use this Turkish phrase